-Zend\Authentication provides persistent storage of the identity from a suc-By default, cessful authentication attempt using the PHP session.
+Zend\Authentication provides persistent storage of the identity from a successful authentication attempt using the PHP session.
 Upon a successful authentication attempt, Zend\Authentication\AuthenticationService::authenticate() stores the identity from the authentication result into persistent storage.
-Unless specified other-Zend\Authentication\AuthenticationService uses storage class named wise, а Zend\Authentication\Storage\Session, which, in turn, uses Zend\Session.
+Unless specified other-Zend\Authentication\AuthenticationService uses storage named wise, a Zend\Authentication\Storage\Session, which, in turn, uses Zend\Session.
 A custom class may instead be used by providing an object that implements Zend\Authentication\Storage\StorageInterface to Zend\Authentication\AuthenticationService::setStorage().